manan-ghumman/manan-ghumman/README.md

 # 💫 About Me:
 🔭 **I’m currently working on:**
-Enhancing my skills and exploring diffrent tech.
+Enhancing my skills and exploring different tech.

 👯 **I’m looking to collaborate on:**
 In the field of AI and Data Science.